Businesses worldwide have referred to Japanese work culture to understand why companies in Japan perform so well.

 7. Lifetime Employment: Long-Term Commitment

-While not as common as it used to be in the past, the concept of lifetime employment, also referred to as shinshō seido, still influences Japanese work culture.
+While not as common as it used to be in the past, the concept of lifetime employment, also referred to as shinshō seido, still influences Japanese organizational culture.
 A good number of Japanese companies still invest heavily in employee development.
 In return, they expect long-term loyalty from such employees.

 According to a study by the Japan Institute for Labour Policy and Training, the ratio of workers continuously employed for 10 years or more in Japan is relatively high at 44.5%.
 They also experienced 25% higher productivity compared to those with more transient workforces.